Using an SD card with the Plum Village app

 A confirmation dialog shows before you delete a media track.

-If you confirm deletion, the item will be removed.
-The ✓ icon will change back to a download icon; pressing it will download the item again, this time to the SD card.
+If you confirm deletion, the downloaded item will be removed from your device.
+If you choose to download it again, this time it will download to the SD card.

 We have not added an option to move all items automatically, because we expect few people will need to.
 However, if you would use this feature, please let us know by voting for it on our feedback board.